 A lump can appear anywhere in the soft area under the chin and jawline.
 The lump may be large, small, firm, or soft, depending on the cause.
 The surrounding skin may feel tight and tender, or even painful.

 Many conditions can cause a lump to form beneath the chin.
-Accompanying symptoms and the size and shape of the lump will likely differ, depending on the cause.
+These include:

 - ear infections